CreateThrive/react-firebase-admin/README.md

 ### Can I add more login methods?

 Yes you can!.
-We already have the setup in place for more login methods like Twitter, GitHub, etc. You can add them without chaning much code at all.
+We already have the setup in place for more login methods like Twitter, GitHub, etc. You can add them without changing much code at all.
 You can see other login methods provided by Firebase [here](https://firebase.google.com/docs/auth/web/start).

 ### Facebook